abhi2692/simple-nginx-deploy/README.md

-# 🧰 Simple Nginx Web App Deployment on EC2 using GitHub Actions
+# 🧰 Simple Nginx Web App Deployment on AWS EC2 using GitHub Actions

 This is a beginner-friendly DevOps project that deploys a static HTML page to an Nginx web server on an AWS EC2 instance using GitHub Actions.